Click on a button or the corresponding section of the plan to see the features of that area.

 Jesu fili Mariae Sanctus laureatum ducit acmen junta mater filio Sanctus Ju panis vitae

 The left-hand panel shows stylized images of sponsors and is inscribed:

 In memoriam William Pavlin.
 In mem.
 George Henry McCausland.
 Ave gratia plena.
 In memoriam William Henry Corbould.
 In piam memoriam William Henry Corbould et Frances Mary uxoris ejus filius eorum rector hujus parochiae dedicavit MCMXXXI

 The right-hand panel is similarly inscribed:

 Above the altar is the east window at his most florid".
 A small panel in the lower right-hand corner dedicates it:described as "Kempe

-A D honor et in Christi Crucifixi et in memoriam Aurelia Cator haec fenestram Ellen Graves filia ejus dedicavit.
+Ad honoram Christi crucifixi et in memoriam Aurelia Cator hanc fenestram Ellen Graves filia eius dedicavit.